yhu9/MonoFaceCompute/README.md

 ## Setup

+The current setup step in the main branch doesn't currently work due to deprecation of older versions of numpy with tensorflow, pytorch, chumpy.
+The build process needs to be reworked so that the listed packages installed in the environment.yml file actually is able to be installed together.

 1. Pull the submodules: `./pull_submodules.sh`
-2. Run the setup script: `./setup.sh` to build a conda environment with all required dependencies.
+2. Run the setup script: ./setup.sh to build a conda environment with all required dependencies.
 3. Download pretrained models and other required files: `./download_all_assets.sh`
 4. Configure your dataset according to the examples in [datasets](./datasets).